Competitor comparison

 Shows actual buyer-paid selling price Yes No

-Doc fees & dealer add-ons visible Yes No
+Doc fees and dealer add-ons visible Yes No

 Redacted deal sheets as source documents Yes No